noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 }

 // custom settings/task keys
+// first define a key
 val poop = settingKey[String]("this is a description") val flush = taskKey[Unit]("this is a description")
+// then set a definition for the task via a normal scala partial fn poop.settings( poop := {
+    "tasks are executed sequentially"
+  }
+  flush := {
+    println("anything goes here but return value must match type T") }

+)

 // repositories
 // ^ to add where sbt looks for deps use resolvers key